erniep888/ScrumTime/README.md

 ### Todo ###
 - Get the ScrumTime.Foundation working before renaming to ScrumTime.Core
-    - Migrate to ASP.NET 6
+    - Migrate to ASP.NET MVC Web API 6
     - Ensure that the db can be switched to SQLServer (do not force MongoDB to be used)
 - Consult OWASP to determine the best secure JSON approach
 - Create a new UI that is a Single Page Application